C Battery vs. D Battery: The Ultimate Guide

 - -30°C to +55°C 3-year shelf life @21°C

-Because of their larger size and hence volume, D-Cell batteries feature larger capacity and are able to provide stronger discharge currents - when comparing the batteries of the same chemistry and construction (high-drain, low-drain, multi-drain).
+Because of their larger size and, hence, volume, D-Cell batteries feature larger capacity and are able to provide stronger discharge currents - when comparing the batteries of the same chemistry and construction (high-drain, low-drain, multi-drain).

 Can C-Cell Battery Replace D-Cell Battery?